muhammadrama19/webdev2024/README.md

    ```

 ### Configure Environment Variables
-5. Create a `.env` file in the root of your project and configure it with the following variables:
+5. Create a `.env` file in the foler 'server' and configure it with the following variables:
    ```env
    JWT_SECRET=
    EMAIL=